-- (1) The client shall pay taxes and other levies and duties (e.g. personal income tax, corporate income tax, financial transaction tax) in accordance with the applicable (Slovenian and foreign) tax regulations. - (2) The Bank shall implement the taxation of capital gains in accordance with the law governing income taxes and the Tax Procedure Act and/or other relevant legislation.

-- (3) Implementing of taxation based on withholding tax and implementing of automatic submission of data to the tax authority and taxable person for the purpose of taxation in compliance with the relevant tax regulations in the Republic of Slovenia shall not be considered tax consultation. - (4) If the tax authority establishes that the taxpayer failed to deduct withholding tax and pay it or to deduct withholding tax and pay it correctly, the not-withheld portion of the tax, including the pertaining duties, shall be paid by the taxpayer who shall have the right to enforce this amount from the taxable person to whom the income was paid from which the withholding tax was not deducted or was not deducted correctly or in full.
-By signing the agreement on account management the client agrees that such abolishment of improper taxation be debited against the client's balance in accordance with the provisions of the decision of the Financial Administration of the Republic of Slovenia (FURS) which deals with the incorrect taxation of income which the Bank imposes on the client. - (5) In relation to the capital gains the Bank may perform administrative services related to the enforcement of the benefits stipulated in the avoidance of double taxation agreements.
-The costs arising from enforcement of benefits from the agreements shall be borne by the client in full.
-The Bank shall have the right to charge a fee for the service. - (6) The Bank shall provide the services of enforcing benefits from the avoidance of double taxation agreements based on a special authorisation by the client and if the client provides all information and documents in the language of the official procedure which are needed for the procedure or it considers necessary and such a procedure is feasible with the sub-depositary.
+- (1) The client shall pay taxes and other levies and duties (e.g. personal income tax, corporate income tax, financial transaction tax) in accordance with the applicable (Slovenian and foreign) tax regulations. - (2) The Bank shall implement the taxation of capital gains in accordance with the law governing income taxes and the Tax Procedure Act and/or other relevant legislation. - (3) Implementing of taxation based on withholding tax and implementing of automatic submission of data to the tax authority and taxable person for the purpose of taxation in compliance with the relevant tax regulations in the Republic of Slovenia shall not be considered tax consultation. - (4) If the tax authority establishes that the taxpayer failed to deduct withholding tax and pay it or to deduct withholding tax and pay it correctly, the not-withheld portion of the tax, including the pertaining duties, shall be paid by the taxpayer who shall have the right to enforce this amount from the taxable person to whom the income was paid from which the withholding tax was not deducted or was not deducted correctly or in full.
+By signing the agreement on account management, the client agrees that such abolishment of improper taxation be debited against the client's balance in accordance with the provisions of the decision of the Financial Administration of the Republic of Slovenia (FURS) which deals with the incorrect taxation of income which the Bank imposes on the client. - (5) The Bank may, at the request and at the expense of the client and under special authorisation/instructions of the client, take the appropriate steps to reduce the client's tax liability at source in accordance with the applicable regulations and/or an agreement concluded between the Bank and the competent Slovenian or foreign tax authorities or other state body or the sub-depository, if the client provides the Bank with the necessary information and documentation in the language of the official procedure and within the deadlines set by the Bank for the submission of documents, and if such a procedure is possible at a sub-depository and in the country of the issuer of the financial instrument. - (6) The costs arising from enforcement of benefits from the agreements shall be borne by the client in full.
+The Bank shall have the right to charge a fee for the service. - (7) By signing the agreement on account management, the client expressly allows the Bank to store a copy of the personal document for the purpose of implementing tax activities, tax payment, other duties and enforcement of the avoidance of double taxation agreement.
+By signing the agreement on account management, the Bank undertakes to submit to the Bank a copy of the new personal document within the shortest possible time.
+The Bank shall carefully store the documentation and may use it only for tax purposes. - (8) The Bank does not provide tax advisory services, including the selection of appropriate tax documents. - (9) The Bank is not obliged to check the tax status of the client according to different tax regulations and is entitled to rely on the information on the tax status provided by the client.
+The Bank shall not be liable for incorrect or inadequate definition of the client's tax status and any damage and costs incurred in relation thereto.